biosustain/potion/docs/permissions.rst

         return None

-This is where *Flask-Principals* comes in.
+This is where *Flask-Principal* comes in.
 With every request it adds the *needs* the identity should provide.
 Authenticated users are given a *user need* and maybe some *role needs*.
 If this example had some top-level object based permissions
 (think groups, projects, teams, etc.) they would also be added here.